janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 ![View onto the Isle of Arran Coastal Way](./cover.jpg)

-I had been eyeing another hike in Scotland for a long time and when I cam across the [Isle of Arran Coastal Way][] I was immediately hooked.
+I had been eyeing another hike in Scotland for a long time and when I cam across the [Isle of Arran Coastal Way], I was immediately hooked.
 Arran is described as Scotland in miniature because it has everything that Scotland has to offer but condensed into a small-ish island (mountains, green pastures, wildlife, shores).
 The seven stages of this long-distance hike circle the entire island along its shores.

 <!-- more -->

 Since some of the stages require a lot of road-walking, I decided to re-route us through the mountains for two of the stages.
 That way we avoided the roads and had a couple relaxed slack-packing hikes.
 The island features a regular bus service which came in very handy on our alternative stages and when we wanted to restock our supplies.

-[isle of arran coastal way]: https://www.walkhighlands.co.uk/arran/arran-coastal-way.shtml

 ## Itinerary